 ongoing since 2016

 Located between the domestic and the public, Al-Madhafah, is in Arabic, the living room dedicated to hospitality.
 It has the potential to subvert the role of guest and host and give a different socio-political meaning to the act of hospitality.
 It activates the right of temporary people to be a host and not to behave as eternal guests, the right to claim life in the new destination but without feeling obliged to revoke the desire to belong to the life back home.

-Al Madhafah is a project initiated by Sandi Hilal, based on her long experience working in Palestinian refugee camps, and more recently with Syrian refugees in Boden, a former military town located in northern Sweden, 80 kilometers from the arctic circle.
+Al Madhafah is a project initiated by Sandi Hilal, based on her long experience working in Palestinian refugee camps, and more recently, with Syrian refugees in Boden, a former military town located in northern Sweden, 80 kilometres from the arctic circle.
 From being a military town, Boden has now become an important reception center for asylum seekers.

 The project is inspired by a story about a Syrian refugee couple Yasmeen and Ibrahim, who had moved to Boden from Syria, and continued what was an essential part of their life back home, opening up their Madhafah-living room to host both Swedes and others in their new home in Boden.

-The project expanded from the living room of Yasmeen and Ibrahim to the yellow house, an asylum seekers housing in Boden to Stockholm and back to Palestine, today five living rooms interact, inspire and feed each constantly.
+The project expanded from the living room of Yasmeen and Ibrahim to the yellow house, an asylum seeker housing in Boden to Stockholm and back to Palestine.
+Today, five living rooms interact, inspire and feed each other constantly.

 The projects unfold in the following spaces: The house of Yasmine and Ibrahim (1), and The Yellow House in Boden (2), ArkDes Museum in Stockholm (3), Fawwar refugee camp in the south of the West Bank (4), and in the living room of Sandi and Alessandro in Stockholm (5).
 The five spaces interact.